xiaowangfeng/POAT-main/POAT-main/README.md

-# Periodic Set Transformer
+# Open-source code for "High-Efficiency Prediction of Material Properties"

-This is a repository for the implementation of the Periodic Set Transformer.
-The starter code was taken from CGCNN: https://github.com/txie-93/cgcnn.
+This is a repository for the implementation of the POAT.
+The starter code was taken from Periodic Set Transformer: https://github.com/jonathanBalasingham/Periodic-Set-Transformer.
 The general usage is largely the same as their model.

 ## File Descriptions
 - `main.py`: Main file for command line utility